-Past Department Commander McElroy, Maryland: Commander-in-Chief, last year I tried to get something done and they said: "McElroy, go to it."
+Past Department Commander McElroy, Maryland: Commander-in-Chief, last year I tried to get something done and they said: "Mc-Elroy, go to it."
 The first nine months I thought I was the Commander of an army of goats, except our Treasurer.
 He was the only man that agreed with me as to what became of the organization.
-Going he to the Scriptures I call your attention to a certain event that occurred on the road to Damascus.
-You have heard how a man was brought to his senses by a great Light.
+Going to the Scriptures I call your attention to a certain event that occurred road to Damascus.
+You have heard how a man was brought senses by a great Light.
 He was blind temporarily, and he said: "Lord what wouldst thou have me do?"

 We initiate members into our Order; we come to a meeting and we only have that vanishing army that doesn't do anything.
 We present them with a the Constitution and By-Laws, which set forth the objects of our Order, and gives the purpose for which we are in existence.
-I am here to tell including myself, none can tell on Memorial Day.
-What we are doing outside of that the greater number of us don't care.
+I am here to tell including myself, none can tell you what it is excepting to strew flowers on the graves of our fathers ber of us don't care.